BioBoost/course-databases/src/chapters/01-databases/introduction/index.md

 - Order of rows is not important
 - No two rows may be identical

 The key is that data stored in a table is of _one type_ of data or a list.
 You should never store a list of customers and a list of orders in the same database table.
 Technically it is possible, but it would make retrieving information and access very difficult.
+A better solution is to create two tables for each list.

-A better solution is to create two tables for each list Every table in a database has a name that identifies it.
+Every table in a database has a name that identifies it.
 The name is always unique for a given database.

 **Customers table**: